revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 </details>

-3.Debug the following code and give the correct code?
+3.Debug and correct the following code and predict the output?

 ```python
 #Type your answer here.